 Engineering & Public Policy (courtesy) and Civil and Environmental Engineering

-Constantine (Costa) Samaras is an associate professor in the Department of Civil and Environmental Engineering and Affiliated Faculty in the Energy Science, Technology and Policy Program at Carnegie Mellon University.
-His research spans energy, climate change, automation, and defense analysis.
-Costa analyzes how energy technology and infrastructure system designs affect energy use and national security, resiliency to climate change impacts, economic and innovation outcomes, and life cycle environmental externalities.
-He directs the Center for Engineering and Resilience for Climate Adaptation and is Co-Director of the Power Sector Carbon Index.
-He is a fellow in Carnegie Mellon's Scott Institute for Energy Innovation and a non-resident fellow in the Payne Institute for Earth Resources at the Colorado School of Mines.
-He is by courtesy, a faculty member in both the Department of Engineering and Public Policy and CMU's H. John Heinz III College of Information Systems and Public Policy.
+Samaras analyzes how technologies and policies affect energy use and national security, resilience to climate change impacts, economic and equity outcomes, and life cycle environmental emissions and other externalities.
+He directs the Center for Engineering and Resilience for Climate Adaptation and is the Director of the Power Sector Carbon Index.
+He is a fellow in Carnegie Mellon's Scott Institute for Energy Innovation and by courtesy, a faculty member in both the Department of Engineering and Public Policy and CMU's H. John Heinz III College of Information Systems and Public Policy.

 MPA 2004 - New York University

 BS 1999 - Bucknell University